Giving Voice: campaigning and influencing

 Giving Voice broke new ground for the RCSLT and we hope it marks the start of an exciting journey for you too.

-Our local influencing pages provide resources to help you to demonstrate to your local stakeholders how you:
+Log in to view our member information on local influencing.
+These pages provide resources to help you to demonstrate to your local stakeholders how you:

-Our factsheets include case studies and peoples’ stories showing how speech and language therapy changes lives.
+Our factsheets include case studies and stories showing how speech and language therapy changes lives.

 Giving Voice local activity fund